 The main idea of the heartbreaking video is very simple: deforestation affects the home of Rang-tan.
 Not to mention that it has a negative impact on its family, being responsible for the death of 25 orangutans every day.
 A simple truth that, apparently, somehow offended Clearcast, the body responsible for the clearance of television ads before they are broadcast.
 So, instead of allowing the video launch on TV, Iceland had to publish its animated piece on YouTube and social media.
 Oh, and by the way, Clearcast, it has still received a huge success.

 We’ve seen a lot of eco-friendly ads over the years, but not many of them offended someone.
 Yet, the Rang-tan ad was banned from TV because it was “seen to be in support of a political issue.”
-The supermarket’s message was pretty clear: the brand it’s set to remove palm oil from all its label products by the end of 2018.
+The supermarket’s message was pretty clear: the brand is set to remove palm oil from all its label products by the end of 2018.
 So, what is so bad about it that the UK body decided to ban it?